I hear the drums echo in the night ~ Toto: Africa

-Added value: although a little more remote, this is a rare experience of a shallow-water delta in the heart of a desert.
+Added value: a lot more remote, very rare experience of a shallow-water delta in the heart of a desert.
 Exquisitely pristine, it offers superb game viewing, mostly water-based from dug-out canoes, but also with vehicle viewing at some lodges.
 A bit more …

 Chobe National Park, Botswana.

 Added value: large elephant herds, a joy to observe their group interactions close up.
 They are attracted to the Chobe River to drink, so game viewing is a combination of water-based and land-based experiences.
 Another plus is that it is close to the spectacular Victoria Falls.
 A bit more …

 Experience: Africa up close and very personal.